rentongate/project_01_demo.github.io/README.md

 I take Brian's Flip Card Demo (https://codesandbox.io/s/flip-card-demo-forked-05n9qq?file=/index.html) as the reference when designing the interface.

 This project is not finished as I fail to fetch the json files.
 I'll try my best to fix all the probelms and errors in the future, but I've tried my best for now.
-I get a headache when I see codes right now.
+I get a headache when I see codes at the moment.